mschae16/byob/documentation/PUT-port-usage.md

 ## Description
-Update all percentages of vessels in a specific port Returns all percentages of vessels in all ports from the database.
+Update all percentages of vessels in a specific port

 ***

 ## Requires authentication
-This endpoint requires the user to submit their email and app name in order to retrieve from the database.
-This will create a JSON Web Token that will be used to authenticate the user.
+This endpoint requires the user to have submitted their email and app name.
+In order to put to the database, the user must have an email issued by Turing School of Software and Design ending in `@turing.io`.
+This will create a JSON Web Token with administrative access that will be used to authenticate the user.

 ***